Which COVID-19 vaccines have been FDA-authorized?

 Are the currently available COVID vaccines safe and effective?

+Vaccines have very high safety standards and the COVID-19 vaccines are no exception.
 For current safety and efficacy information about the vaccines, visit the CDC website here: COVID-19 vaccine safety information.

 The vaccine was developed so rapidly.
 How do I know it went through rigorous testing?